Parris Glendening: Tenure

 In 2001, Maryland legislators passed a bill that Glendening had promoted for the previous two years banning discrimination on the basis of sexual orientation.
 Glendening signed the bill.

-Though overseeing the executions of Flint Gregory Hunt in 1997 and Tyrone Delano Gilliam Jr. in 1998, Governor Glendening halted executions in Maryland by an executive order on May 9, 2002.
-Glendening's successor, Governor Robert Ehrlich, lifted the ban during his term in office.
-(See Capital punishment in Maryland).
+Though overseeing the executions of Flint Gregory Hunt in 1997 and Tyrone Delano Gilliam Jr. in 1998, Glendening halted executions in Maryland by an executive order on May 9, 2002.
+Glendening's successor, Robert Ehrlich, lifted the ban during his term in office.
 The ban was re-instituted by Ehrlich's successor, former Baltimore mayor, Martin O'Malley, who eventually signed a bill in 2013 ending Maryland's use of capital punishment.

-2002 gubernatorial election

 During the 2002 Maryland gubernatorial election, Glendening was not eligible to run due to the state constitutional term limit.
 His lieutenant governor, Kathleen Kennedy Townsend, was nominated by the Democrats to run.
 Townsend was damaged during the election due to wide criticism by rural voters, especially farmers, directed at Glendening for what they considered overzealous environmental legislation aimed at preventing rain runoff of pollutants from farm soils into tributaries of the Chesapeake Bay, that significantly raised the cost of participating in agribusiness.

-Townsend lost the election, 48% to 52%, to the Republican U.S. Representative Robert Ehrlich of Arbutus.
-The Republican ran an inclusive campaign focusing on his bipartisan work in Congress and his pro-choice stance on abortion and moderate voting record.
+Townsend lost the election, 48%–52%, to the Republican U.S. representative Robert Ehrlich of Arbutus.
+Ehrlich ran an inclusive campaign focusing on his bipartisan work in Congress and his pro-choice stance on abortion and moderate voting record.
 His efforts resulted in record voter turnout in Maryland's rural and suburban counties.
-At the same time, Townsend's campaign was plagued with missteps emblematic of which was her unpopular lieutenant governor choice, retired Admiral Charles R. Larson, who had never been involved in politics and had changed parties only weeks before.
+At the same time, Townsend's campaign was plagued with missteps emblematic of which was her unpopular lieutenant governor choice, retired admiral Charles R. Larson, who had never been involved in politics and had changed parties only weeks before.
 Townsend's selection of Larson, which she made without consulting the Democratic leaders in the state, was a point of controversy in the campaign.

 Ehrlich was victorious in November 2002, taking office in the Maryland State House in Annapolis in January 2003.